Fractured vertebrae — potential causes and treatments

-Vertebrae fracture, as you can expect, is certainly a serious source of back or neck pain.
-Most commonly caused by traumatic injury, the elderly are also particularly prone to various fractures with the onset of osteoarthritis and other bone-thinning conditions.
-However, a vertebrae fracture is not necessarily as serious as it sounds — it’s just painful.
-For some, a compression fracture only leads to back pain and needs to be stabilized so it can heal on its own.
+For some, a spinal fracture is not necessarily as serious as it sounds — it’s just painful.
+A compression fracture only leads to back pain and needs to be stabilized so that it can heal on its own.
 Only in the event of serious trauma and debilitating symptoms is spine surgery a recommended treatment.
 In many cases, a series of conservative, nonsurgical therapy sessions can effectively treat the symptoms of a spinal fracture.

 - Traumatic injury